iritkatriel/finally/README.md

 from the finally clause’s return statement, not the value from the try clause’s return statement.

-Both of these behaviours cause confusion, but the first is particularly dangerous becuase a swallowed exception is more likely to slip through testing, than an incorrect return value.
+Both of these behaviours cause confusion, but the first is particularly dangerous because a swallowed exception is more likely to slip through testing, than an incorrect return value.

 In 2019, [PEP 601](https://peps.python.org/pep-0601/) proposed to change Python to emit a